-The voices offered from Text-to-Speech can also differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
+The voices offered by Text-to-Speech differ in how they are produced, the synthetic speech technology used to create the machine model of the voice.
 One common speech technology, parametric text-to-speech, typically generates audio data by passing outputs through signal processing algorithms known as vocoders.
 Many of the standard voices available in Text-to-Speech use a variation of this technology.

 Unlike most other text-to-speech systems, a WaveNet model creates raw audio waveforms from scratch.
 The model uses a neural network that has been trained using a large volume of speech samples.
 During training, the network extracts the underlying structure of the speech, such as which tones follow each other and what a realistic speech waveform looks like.
 When given a text input, the trained WaveNet model can generate the corresponding speech waveforms from scratch, one sample at a time, with up to 24,000 samples per second and seamless transitions between the individual sounds.

 To hear the difference between a Wavenet-generated audio clip and a clip generated by another text-to-speech process, compare the two audio clips below.